OpenEvalProject/evals/manuscripts/elife-99473/v1/manuscript.md

 In the structural and synaptic parameters as estimated here, no significant difference was found for SB size and other synaptic subelements such as mitochondria, active zones (AZs), and SVs when compared with other studies (Zhao et al., 2012a, Zhao et al., 2012b).
 Therefore, no corrections for shrinkage were applied, and we are thus convinced that the synaptic parameters reported here are accurate and can be directly used for detailed computational models.
 In addition, large-scale preservation for ultrastructural analysis will therefore continue to rely on chemical fixation approaches, due to the limited preservation of the ultrastructure in cryo-fixed material as stated in Korogod et al., 2015.

-## Golgi-Cox impregnation of biopsy material in L1 of the human TLN
+### Golgi-Cox impregnation of biopsy material in L1 of the human TLN

 To get an impression about the neuronal organization of the human TLN, four tissue blocks were processed with the Golgi-Cox impregnation technique using the commercially available Hito Golgi-Cox OptimStain kit (Hitobiotec Corp, Kingsport, TE, USA).
 After removal of the biopsy samples, tissues were briefly rinsed twice in double distilled water (dd H2O), and then transferred into impregnation solution 1 overnight at room temperature.
 The next day, tissue samples were incubated in fresh impregnation solution 1 and stored for 14 days in the dark at room temperature.
 The sample blocks were then transferred in solution 3 and kept in the dark at room temperature for one day.
 Thereafter, they were placed into fresh solution 3 in the dark at room temperature for 6 additional days.
 Then, solution 3 was exchanged, and samples were stored at 4 °C in the dark overnight.
 Tissue blocks were embedded in 5% agarose (Carl Roth, Karlsruhe, Germany) diluted in ddH2O and sectioned with a vibratome in the coronal plane at 100–250 µm thickness and then transferred to ddH2O.

 After careful removal of the agarose, free-floating sections were incubated into solution 3 for 2–3 min in the dark at room temperature, and right after placed into ddH2O, washed several times, and stored overnight.
 Afterwards, they were rinsed twice in ddH2O for 4 min each, and dehydrated in 50%, 70%, and 95% ethanol for 5 min each, then transferred into absolute ethanol (3×5 min), defatted in xylene, embedded in Eukitt (Sigma-Aldrich Chemie GmbH, Taufkirchen, Germany), finally coverslipped and air-dried.
 Afterwards, sections were examined and imaged with an Olympus BX 61 LM equipped with the CellSense software package (Olympus, Hamburg, Germany) at various magnifications, and images were stored in a database until further use.

-## Stereological estimation of the density of L1 synaptic contacts in the human TLN
+### Stereological estimation of the density of L1 synaptic contacts in the human TLN

 The density of synaptic complexes, composed either between an SB with a dendrite or spine, in a given volume is a valuable parameter to assess the structural and functional changes in the brain, which are linked to age, pathological or experimental conditions (Rakic et al., 1994; DeFelipe et al., 1999).
 The density of synaptic contacts was unbiasedly estimated in L1, separated for L1a and L1b, from four patients, respectively (Supplementary file 2; Source data 1) using the physical dissector technique (Mayhew, 1996; Fiala and Harris, 2001) by counting the synaptic complexes in a virtual volume generated by two adjacent ultrathin sections that is the dissector: the reference section and the look-up section.
 Here, counting was performed using FIJI (Schindelin et al., 2012) on a stack of 20 aligned serial electron micrographs for each patient taken from the series of ultrathin sections used for the 3D-volume reconstructions of SBs in L1.
 An unbiased counting frame was first set, and synaptic contacts to be considered (counted) are the ones present in the reference section only and meeting the following criteria: presence of a PreAZ and a prominent or thin PSD separated by a synaptic cleft and SVs in the presynaptic terminal.
 Care was taken to distinguish between excitatory and inhibitory synaptic contacts, as well as the postsynaptic target structures (dendritic shafts or spines).
-Finally, the density of synaptic contacts (Nv) per 1 mm3 was calculated using the formula below:Nv=∑Qd/∑Vd\begin{document}$$\displaystyle  Nv=\sum{Qd}/\sum{Vd} $$\end{document}
+Finally, the density of synaptic contacts (Nv) per 1 mm3 was calculated using the formula below:

+$$
+Nv=\sumQd/\sumVd
+$$

 where Qd is the number of synaptic contacts per dissector and Vd is the volume of the dissector given by: Number of dissectors x frame area x section thickness.

-## TEM tomography of L1 SBs in the human TLN
+### TEM tomography of L1 SBs in the human TLN

 TEM tomography was performed on 200–300 nm thick sections cut from blocks prepared for serial ultrathin sectioning as described above (Table 2; Source data 3).
 Sections were mounted on pioloform-coated line copper grids and were counterstained with uranyl acetate and lead citrate following a slightly modified staining protocol as described by Reynolds, 1963.